 • There are legal protections for victims of sexual offences.

 • The Code also puts restrictions on reporting of sexual offences to protect the identity of victims.

-- Carefully consider the information you want to publish to ensure that a victim is not identified, or likely to be identified. - Consider the context of the offences and whether the combination of information you are reporting could likely identify any victim.
+• Carefully consider the information you want to publish to ensure that a victim is not identified, or likely to be identified.